clerk/javascript/.changeset/two-wasps-dance.md

 "@clerk/clerk-js": patch
 ---

-If Web3 wallet already claimed, preview error on `<UserProfile />`.
+Show an error on `<UserProfile />` if the Web3 wallet is already claimed.